-The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2015 and 2014 for professional services rendered by it for tax compliance, tax advice, tax planning, and other services were approximately \$45,000 and \$81,000, respectively.
-In 2015, such fees related primarily to the provision of services related to transfer pricing and tax compliance reports (foreign income and VAT returns).
+The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2017 and 2016 for professional services rendered by it for tax compliance, tax advice, tax planning, and other services were approximately \$42,000 and \$58,000, respectively.
+In 2017, such fees related primarily to the provision of services related to transfer pricing and tax compliance reporting (foreign income tax and VAT returns).